denyspoltorak/odt2wiki/README.md

   * `content.xml` which contains all the text from the document.

-  * `styles.xml` with prefedined settings and styles, such as paragraph indents and options for list bullets.
+  * `styles.xml` with predefined settings and styles, such as paragraph indents and options for list bullets.

-  * `Pictures/*` - here belong all your diagrams.
+  * `Pictures/*` - here are all your diagrams.

   * `Thumbnails/thumbnail.png` - the thumbnail for your document.